Why You Shouldn’t Use An Air Fryer?

 • Crowded cooking space: Because of the limited size of the cooking basket, it can be challenging to cook multiple items simultaneously.
 The food may also become overcrowded and not cook evenly.

-• Inaccurate temperature control: Some air fryers have been criticized for having erroneous temperature controls, leading to uneven cooking.
+• Inaccurate temperature control: Some air fryers have been criticized for having erroneous temperature controls, which can lead to uneven cooking.

 • Air fryers produce acrylamides.
-Acrylamide is a compound that forms a chemical reaction between sugars and amino acids (asparagine), found in plant-based foods like potatoes, cereal grain food, etc.
+Acrylamide is a compound that forms a chemical reaction between sugars and amino acids (asparagine).
+It is found in plant-based foods like potatoes, cereal grain food, etc.

 • Limited cooking options: While air fryers are great for frying and roasting, they may not be suitable for other cooking methods, such as baking or slow cooking.

-• Possible uneven cooking: Some foods, significantly more significant cuts of meat, may not cook evenly in an air fryer.
+• Possible uneven cooking: Some foods, particularly larger cuts of meat, may not cook evenly in an air fryer.

 • Longer cooking times: Depending on the type and size of the food, air fryers may take longer to cook food than other methods.

-• Higher cost: Compared to traditional cooking methods, air fryers can be relatively expensive, especially for higher-end models.
+• Higher cost: Air fryers can be relatively expensive compared to traditional cooking methods, especially for higher-end models.

 The use of air fryers has been questioned.
 Apart from the fact that some food cannot be cooked in an air fryer, such as fresh greens, raw grains, cheese, whole roast, etc., The air fryers tend to produce toxins that the National Cancer Institute has identified as being able to cause cancer.